HereLiesDylan/CarUpkeep/README.md

 # CarUpkeep
-An Android application that tracks your vehicle's mileage and notifies you when you need to perform maintenance and what kind depending on the manufacturer of the vehicle.
-It's designed to help ease the lives of those who already have many other things occupying their attention.
+An Android application that tracks your vehicle's mileage and notifies you when you need to perform maintenance and what kind depending on the manufacturer of the vehicle and it's milage.

 # The Motivation behind this
 Well for one, I'm chasing my passion to code.
 What better way to do that than actually building something with it.
 Coming from a family that